kakoyla/kakoyla.github.io/README.md

 Run it on the command line with

 		node decodeTx.js
-the decoded tx_blob will be shown and you can now review to make sure the fields present match your expected transaction.
+The decoded tx_blob will be shown and you can now review to make sure the fields present match your expected transaction.